-Alcohol and drugs can often blur our perceptions of reality and this can be a dangerous combination while gambling.
+Alcohol and drugs can often blur our perceptions of reality and this can be a dangerous combination while gambling with casino games.
 Alcohol can lead you to make financial decisions while gambling that you wouldn’t necessarily make while sober and give you delusions about your chance of winning.

 Don’t gamble while you’re upset or depressed

 For many gambling is a form of escapism, a chance to gain some much needed relief from the challenges of everyday life.
 Gambling while upset or depressed can often lead you to make decisions that you wouldn’t normally make while in a positive frame of mind.
 It can create a ‘nothing to lose’ mentality that often manifests itself in garish stakes and chasing your losses.

 When gambling you should be prepared for both sides of the coin, win or lose.
 The losses that can incur can often create disappointment in a player that will only be emphasised and worsened by the fact you are upset or depressed.